 Shaundi kept her pistol aimed at Josh Birk’s head.
 She hoped he’d give her the excuse to shoot him.
 He would be better off dead.
 She crossed her legs.
 Her purple polyester pants made a noise protesting the movement against the black suede couch she sat on.
 It gave Josh an excuse to look at the woman yet again.
 She was exotic, like a leopard.
 She wore her auburn hair in a high ponytail, allowing a stray strand to tease the side of her face.
 She was slender with tanned skin, like a model.
 She looked Italian or Spanish.
 Josh had a thing for models.
 He was also masochistic.

-A few feet away from them sat Pierce and Oleg, whom were playing chess.
+A few feet away from them sat Pierce and Oleg, who was playing chess.
 Pierce looked like a typical black posh gangster, and Oleg looked like a typical huge bodyguard on steroids.
-If either were considered typical.
-Pierce slid a small chess piece across the board and looked at Oleg, who didn't take his eyes off the board.
+Pierce slid a small chess piece across the board and looked at Oleg, who didn’t take his eyes off the board.

 “Put the gun down.”
 Josh broke the silence.
 “I won’t run.”

-Shaundi scoffed a bit, her gun hand not moving an inch off of its target.
-"Yeah, I'm good."
+Shaundi scoffed, her gun hand not moving an inch off of its target.
+“Yeah, I’m good.”

 Josh grinned wide, completely misunderstanding her.
 “I felt that the moment we met.
 That connection.”

 Shaundi stilled.
-"What?"
-That one word was laced with disbelief and disgust.
+“What?”
+That one word dripped disbelief and disgust.

-"Play nice, now."
-All four heads turned to see the leader of the Saints descending the stairs.
-Jamien's eyes gave Shaundi a clear warning, but his smile was playful.
-"You got the stuff, Pierce?"
+“Play nice, now.”
+All four heads turned towards the stairway to see their leader descending the stairs.
+Jamien’s eyes gave Shaundi a clear warning, but his smile was playful.
+“You got the stuff, Pierce?”